 2. Get Thin on Fat for your Mind!

 Brain tissue is 60% fat, and a low-fat diet robs your brain of what it needs to function properly.
-For example, vitamins essential to brain health such as A, D, E, and K are not water-soluble and require fat to be transported and absorbed by the body.
+For example, vitamins A, D, E, and K, which are essential to brain health, require fat to be transported and absorbed by the body.
 In another example, omega 3 fatty acids and saturated fatty acids (from foods like coconut oil) are necessary for proper brain development, cognition and brain protection as we age.

-Fat is also known to help prevent depression.
+Fat may also help prevent depression.
 In fact, a deficiency of cholesterol (best found in ghee) and fat in the brain produces lower levels of the neurotransmitters, which has been correlated with making people feel good.

 At Integrative Nutrition, we teach you how the food you eat directly affects the way you think and feel.

 Fat makes up the cellular membrane that surrounds each cell.
 Scientists, such as Dr. Bruce Lipton, are now presenting evidence that the cell membrane houses the intelligence of the cell.
-Proper intake of omega 3 fatty acids (hemp, chia, evening primrose, clary sage, algae oil/krill oil/fish oil), mono-unsaturated fatty acids (olive oil, avocados, nuts, pumpkin seeds) and saturated fatty acids (coconut oil, ghee) improve the membrane integrity of each cell and therefore positively influence cellular intelligence.
-Like the cell, fatty acids are found in the layers of skin that cover our bodies.
-Without proper fat consumption, the skin can become delicate, thinned, dry and/or chapped, which can increase the chances of injury, infections, psoriasis flare ups and eczema.
+Proper intake of omega 3 fatty acids (hemp, chia, evening primrose, clary sage, algae oil/krill oil/fish oil), mono-unsaturated fatty acids (olive oil, avocados, nuts, pumpkin seeds), and saturated fatty acids (coconut oil, ghee) improve the membrane integrity of each cell and therefore positively influence cellular intelligence.

-Our lungs are also coated with a “skin”.
+Our lungs also have a “skin” coating.
 Our lung coating is composed almost entirely of saturated fat, and without it, our lungs will not function properly.
 In fact, a study has linked the low consumption of saturated fat to asthma, perhaps as a result of the breakdown of this fatty layer.

-Fat is critical for reproductive health because quality oils are used to manufacture hormones and improve cell membranes and thus assist the signaling that regulates hormone balance.
+Fat is critical for reproductive health.
+In fact, the body uses quality oils to manufacture hormones and improve cell membranes.
+As a result, the body optimizes the signaling that regulates hormone balance.

-Already Knew This or You Are Inspired To Learn More About Nutrition?
-Check out the Institute for Integrative Nutrition’s Health Coach Training Program to learn how you can launch a fulfilling new career as a Health Coach and create an income doing work you love.
+Then check out the Institute for Integrative Nutrition’s Health Coach Training Program.
+At IIN, you’ll learn how you can launch a fulfilling new career as a Health Coach and create an income doing work you love.
 I have been working with the Institute for over 15 years.
 If you are an Institute of Integrative Nutrition (IIN) Graduate, please watch for events where I will be speaking for the Institute.

-Again, if you are new and have yet to discover IIN, there is a world of knowledge to gain that will positively impact your life as I have personally seen in hundreds of IIN Graduates who told me of IIN’s impact personally.
+Again, if you are new to this field and have yet to discover IIN, there is a world of knowledge to gain that will positively impact your life, as I have personally seen in hundreds of IIN Graduates who told me of IIN’s impact personally.
 At Integrative Nutrition, you’ll learn about 100+ dietary theories and receive the training you need to empower and guide others to live their happiest, healthiest lives.

 You are in a PERFECT position to get started with online classes.